ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

         multi_part: false,
         is_specification: false,
         force: false,
-        hash: None, // Will be provided at object finish in this example };
+        hash: None, // Not needed in case of no data upload };

     // Send the request to the AOS instance gRPC gateway